bockph/DISN-Presentation/blogpost.md

 ### Ablation studies

 To further, test the effectiveness and robustness of the approach Ablation studies are conducted.
 Originally, ablation means to surgical remove organs or other human material from the body.
-In the context of deep learning, the term ablation studies wasbeen adopted to name a process where one removes different pieces of a network to gain a better understanding of how the network behaves.
+In the context of deep learning, the term ablation studies was adopted to name a process where one removes different pieces of a network to gain a better understanding of how the network behaves.
 ![enter image description here](https://github.com/bockph/DISN-Presentation/blob/master/images/6_ablationChairQualitative.png?raw=true)
 *Figure 6: Qualitative results for the category 'chair' when employing the different ablation studies.
 Taken from [1]*